Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Here is what Shelly had to say about the trellis:

 I built this trellis for Gaye’s snap peas from items I had already but everything is available at your local hardware store.
 The trellis frame is made from metal conduit and I used small galvanized elbows at the joints securing them with good old duct tape.

-Oops I did buy the netting (Ross trellis netting) on Amazon.
+Oops I did buy the netting (Ross trellis netting).
 I attached the netting to the frame using small zip ties.
 Well that’s it.
 Gaye is very happy so I am satisfied.